Efficient Domain-Adaptive Multi-Task Dense Prediction with Vision Foundation Models: INTRODUCTION

 \section{INTRODUCTION}

 Multi-task dense prediction aims to jointly solve multiple pixel-level vision problems, such as semantic segmentation and depth estimation~\cite{vandenhende2021multi, choi2024multi}.
 Semantic segmentation provides categorical understanding of each pixel, while depth estimation recovers geometric structure.
 Learning these tasks within a single network enables richer and more reliable scene representations~\cite{ghiasi2021multi}.
-It also improves computational efficiency by sharing architecture across tasks~\cite{sun2020adashare}, which are critical under limited computation budgets for mobile robotics and autonomous driving.
+It also improves computational efficiency by sharing architecture across tasks~\cite{sun2020adashare}, which are critical under limited computation budgets for autonomous driving, the primary application scenario considered in this work.
 However, supervised multi-task learning (MTL) remains challenging in practice~\cite{lu2020multi}, as generating pixel-wise labels requires either costly and time-consuming manual annotation (segmentation) or specialized devices such as multi-view stereo cameras (depth).
 Consequently, deploying these models across diverse environments often necessitates domain adaptation to bridge the gap between labeled source data and unlabeled target domains~\cite{kundu2019adapt, lopes2023cross}.
 Despite its importance, unsupervised domain adaptation (UDA) for multi-task dense prediction tasks has been relatively underexplored.